najirod02/recruiting-sw-micro/README.md

 - Use __Makefile__ as __toolchain__ and then __manually add 'RAM'__ where needed.

-## Possible issues
-Here a list of issues that I have faced during the developing of this project:

-- The user button may trigger more than one interrupt with a single interaction.<br/>
-Although debouncing has been implemented, sometimes the interrupt is still fired more than once.
-The problem could be simply the button itself.
+## About the beep library

-- The sound is played only for a short time and not continuosly.
-Increasing the duration generates delays in the reading of the data from the serial port and also on in updating the the plot.<br/>
+The sound is played only for a short time and not continuosly.
+Increasing the duration generates delays in the reading of the data from the serial port and also in updating the the plot.<br/>
 Using a C library might improve the efficiency.